About two thirds of people in the US are either overweight or obese (1).

 - Don't smoke.
 Smokers tend to weigh less than non-smokers, and quitting smoking often leads to weight gain.

-Bottom Line: There are several other things you can do to gain weight even faster.
+Summary There are several other things you can do to gain weight even faster.
 These include drinking milk, using weight gainer shakes, adding cream to your coffee and eating more often.

 That's because your body has a certain setpoint of weight where it feels comfortable.